Regional Brand Latin America and the Caribbean

 Representing Latin America and the Caribbean in a single image is a challenge due to the vast cultural, geographical, and social diversity.
 However, this diversity offers a unique opportunity to unify the region under a common identity.
 That’s why CAF has driven the creation of the Regional Brand, a tool that internationally projects what unites Latin Americans and Caribbeans.
 This brand seeks to strengthen the region’s voice globally, promote investments, boost tourism, and position Latin America and the Caribbean as a region capable of offering solutions to major global challenges.

-The first is to position Latin America and the Caribbean as a region of solutions to the challenges of climate change.
-According to the International Union for Conservation of Nature, up to 37% of climate change mitigation needs can be addressed through nature-based solutions, placing Latin America and the Caribbean in a privileged position, with 9.3 million square kilometers (Km²) of forests (one-quarter of the world’s forest cover) and unmatched natural ecosystems and biodiversity.
+The first priority is to position Latin America and the Caribbean as a region of solutions to the challenges of climate change.
+According to the International Union for Conservation of Nature, up to 37% of global mitigation needs can be addressed with nature-based solutions.
+With 9.3 million square kilometers of forests—representing a quarter of the world's forest cover—and unparalleled biodiversity, our region holds a privileged position.

-The second is the region’s agricultural potential and the ability to meet the growing demand for food from a global population while reducing the environmental impact of agricultural activities.
+The second focus is on the region's agricultural potential and its ability to meet growing global food demand while minimizing the environmental impact of agroindustrial activities.

-The third objective is to boost tourism, which accounts for 26% of the Caribbean's GDP and 10% of Latin America’s GDP.
-It represents 42% of total exports in the Caribbean and 10% in Latin America, and provides 35% of employment in the Caribbean and 10% in Latin America.
-The Regional Brand will also help strengthen the region’s exports and create a more integrated and cohesive economy.
+Third, tourism emerges as a key driver, accounting for 26% of the Caribbean's GDP and 10% of Latin America's GDP.
+It represents 42% of exports in the Caribbean and 10% in Latin America, while contributing to 35% of employment in the Caribbean and 10% in Latin America.
+The LAC Brand will help enhance exports and foster greater regional cohesion.

-The fourth goal is to foster intraregional trade, one of the region’s major challenges.
-According to a CAF study, intraregional trade has remained stagnant at around 15% of total exports since the mid-1990s, while in Europe it reaches around 60%, 45% in North America, and 35% in East and Southeast Asia.
+The fourth priority is promoting intraregional trade, a long-standing challenge for Latin America and the Caribbean.
+According to a CAF study, intraregional trade has remained stagnant at 15% of total exports since the 1990s, compared to 60% in Europe, 45% in North America, and 35% in East and Southeast Asia.

-The sixth goal is to seize the opportunity presented by Latinos around the world.
-According to the U.S. Census Bureau, in 2022, the Latino population in the U.S. reached 63.7 million people, making it the largest ethnic minority in the country (19.1% of the total population).
-If Latinos in the U.S. were a country, they would be the fifth largest economy in the world, with a GDP greater than that of the United Kingdom, India, or France.
+The sixth point is leveraging the strength of Latino communities abroad.
+In 2022, the Latino population in the United States reached 63.7 million, making it the largest ethnic minority at 19.1% of the total population.
+If Latinos in the U.S. were a country, they would rank as the fifth-largest economy globally, surpassing the GDP of the United Kingdom, India, or France.